sujatann/M1_Simple-Calculator_Application/0_Certificates/1_Requirements/README.md

 1. Taking the two numbers to do any operation.
 2. A code is written where different commands are used for different operations.
 3. In case of squaring and cubing a number take only one number as an input.
-4. The answer must be diSplayed on the screen.
+4. The answer must be displayed on the screen.

+##  SWOT ANALYSIS